“Better than a BAFTA,” was how Jeremy Clarkson described winning the Innovation of the Year Award at last week’s National Pig Awards.

 The original idea came from Jeremy, after seeing large numbers of piglets crushed in the early litters when they introduced Oxford Sandy & Black sows onto the farm.

-“I owe the award to Rob and Jamie at Con-tented Products, because, with the best will in the world, I’d been dreaming up this idea of making pigloos safer, and they’d sort of been working simultaneously on that idea,” Jeremy told Pig World interviewer Simon King, immediately after picking up the trophy at the ceremony in London.
+“I owe the award to Rob and Jamie at Con-Tented Products, because, with the best will in the world, I’d been dreaming up this idea of making pigloos safer, and they’d sort of been working simultaneously on that idea,” Jeremy told Pig World interviewer Simon King, immediately after picking up the trophy at the ceremony in London.

 “We were losing a lot of piglets, which was actually because we were new to the game.
 We lost 28% of the piglets and we lost the sow as well, and it was very upsetting.
-It was just a horrible time, but we’re getting used to it now.
+It was just a horrible time, but we’re getting used to it.
 Lisa and I are getting a lot more stoic now.”

 The idea of a ring to protect piglets within a pig ark has been tried before, decades ago, but made little or no difference.
 However, the extra space in Con-Tented’s largest arks, enabled by improved insulation, combined with their circular shape, mean Clarkson’s Rings have been far more successful than their predecessors.